solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ## Summary

-- State compression on Solana is primarily used for compressed NFTs, but it can be applied to any data type
+- State compression on Solana is primarily used for compressed NFTs (cNFTs), but it can be applied to any data type
 - State Compression lowers the amount of data you have to store onchain using Merkle trees.
 - A Merkle tree compresses data by hashing pairs of data repeatedly until a single root hash is produced.
 This root hash is then stored onchain.
-- Each leaf on a Merkle tree is a hash of that leaf's data.
+- Each leaf on a Merkle tree is a hash of that leaf’s data.
 - A concurrent Merkle tree is a specialized version of a Merkle tree.
 Unlike a standard Merkle tree, it allows multiple updates simultaneously without affecting transaction validity.
 - Data in a state-compressed program is not stored onchain.
 So you have to use indexers to keep an offchain cache of the data.
-It's this offchain cache data that is used to then verify against the onchain Merkle tree.
+It’s this offchain cache data that is used to then verify against the onchain Merkle tree.

 ## Lesson